PointConvFormer: Revenge of the Point-based Convolution: Experiments

 \subsection{Outdoor Scene Semantic Segmentation}

-The SemanticKitti~\cite{behley2019semantickitti,geiger2012cvpr} dataset is a large-scale street view point cloud dataset built upon the KITTI Vision Odometry Benchmark~\cite{geiger2012cvpr}.
-The dataset is collected in Germany with Velodyne-HDLE64 LiDAR, and consists of $43,552$ point cloud scans sampled from $22$ sequences in driving scenes.
-Each point cloud scan contains $10-13k$ points.
+SemanticKitti~\cite{behley2019semantickitti,geiger2012cvpr} is a large-scale street view point cloud dataset built upon the KITTI Vision Odometry Benchmark~\cite{geiger2012cvpr}.
+The dataset consists of $43,552$ point cloud scans sampled from $22$ driving scene sequences.
+Each point cloud scan contains $10$ to $13$k points.
 We follow the training and validation split in~\cite{behley2019semantickitti} and 19 classes are used for training and evaluation.
-The training set includes $19,130$ scans , and there are $4,071$ scans in sequence $08$) for validation.
 For each 3D point, only the $(x,y,z)$ coordinates are given without any color information.
 It is a challenging dataset because the scanning density is uneven as faraway points are more sparse in LIDAR scans.

 Table~\ref{tab:semantickitti_results} reports the results on the semanticKitti dataset.
-Because this work mainly focus on the basic building block, PointConvFormer, which is applicable to any kind of 3D point cloud data, of deep neural network, we do not compare with work~\cite{zhu2021cylindrical,cheng20212} whose main novelties work mostly on LiDAR datasets due to the additional assumption that there are no occlusions from the bird-eye view.
-We use a simple U-Net structure for semantic segmentation as described in Sec.~\ref{sec:backbone} which has less parameters than most other high-performing networks.
+Because this work mainly focus on the basic building block, PointConvFormer, which is applicable to any kind of 3D point cloud data, of deep neural network, we did not compare with work~\cite{zhu2021cylindrical,cheng20212} whose main novelties work mostly on LiDAR datasets due to the additional assumption that there are no occlusions from the bird-eye view.
 From the table, one can see that our PointConvFormer outperforms both point-based methods and point+voxel fusion methods.
 Especially, our method obtains better results comparing with SPVNAS~\cite{tang2020searching}, which utilizes the network architecture search (NAS) techniques and fuses both point and voxel branches.
 We did not utilize any NAS in our system which would only further improve our performance.